kcbemiss/-RegisU_MSDS696_Clustering-and-Linear-Regression-with-Real-Estate-Data/README.md

 ## Exploratory Data Analysis (EDA)

 ##### File Details:
-The details of the transformations for NaN values, Encoding and Removal of fields can be found in the file: [MSDS696_Practicum2_Bemiss_EDA_Transformations.txt] (https://github.com/kcbemiss/RegisU_MSDS696_ClusteringAndLinearRegressionWithRealEstateData/blob/main/MSDS696_Practicum2_Bemiss_EDA_Transformations.txt)
+The details of the transformations for NaN values, Encoding and Removal of fields can be found in the file: MSDS696_Practicum2_Bemiss_EDA_Transformations.txt https://github.com/kcbemiss/RegisU_MSDS696_ClusteringAndLinearRegressionWithRealEstateData/blob/main/MSDS696_Practicum2_Bemiss_EDA_Transformations.txt

 ##### Nulls and NaN Values: (see file for details)

 There were a large number of Nan values for some of the columns in the data set.
-Some of these values could be updated to a value that represented a lack of inforamtion.
+Some of these values could be updated to a value that represented a lack of information.
 Others were imputed using KNNImputer.
 The end result was a dataframe with no null or NaN values.

 ##### Encode Data: (see file for details)